• Skip to primary navigation

 Grain Recommendations For Salad Use

 I used Emmer Wheat for this salad.
 It is a favorite of mine to cook, and I use it often.
 It is actually a type of farro.
 Did you know there are 3 types of farro?
-Emmer is medium-sized farro.
+Emmer is a medium-sized farro.

-If you are looking for other options, I also really love einkorn as well.
+If you are looking for other options, I also really love Einkorn as well.
 It is another ancient grain, it is short, tender, and delicious.

 Ancient grain and vegetable salad.